-The Honorable Donald Bruce Hocker Circuit Court, At-Large Seat 16
+The Honorable Donald Bruce Hocker Circuit Court, At-Large Seat 16 the US District Court on September 10, 1981 and the U.S. Supreme Court, October 11, 1994.

 Based on the Commission's investigation, Judge Hocker meets the qualifications prescribed by law for judicial service as a Circuit Court judge.